tanjazlender/MicrobiomePrime/README.md

 Suitable software options data preprocessing include [Usearch](https://www.drive5.com/usearch/), [Qiime2](https://qiime2.org/), [DADA2](https://benjjneb.github.io/dada2/), and [Mothur](https://mothur.org/).

-The final step in preprocessing involves calculating the relative abundance of each sequence within each sample.
-For details on the required format of the preprocessed file outputs, please refer to the section titled "Inputs."
+In the final step of data preprocessing, relative abundances of each sequence within each sample must be calculated.
+For details on the required format of the preprocessed file outputs (which serve as inputs for MicrobiomePrime analysis), please refer to the section titled "Inputs."

 ## Inputs
 For the analysis itself, you will need the following four files: